chinmaysagade/reWizeNotes/computer.md

 Finally, for adding 1, start from left flipping numbers until first 0 is found.
 Which can be flipped to 1 and rest remains same.
 -4 = 8-4 = 4 = 0100 = 1011+1 = 1100 (12).

+#### Bitwise Operators:
+ LEFT SHIFT: << :: makes numbers bigger by shifting their bits to higher places.
+ Eg: N<<i (N: first operand, i: second operand).
+ Takes two numbers, left shifts the bits of the first operand, the second operand decides the number of places to shift.
+Or in other words left shifting an integer “x” with an integer “y” denoted as ‘(x<<y)’ is equivalent to multiplying x with 2^y (2 raised to power y).
+Example 1: Shift 7 by 1 bit assuming 4 bit:  7=> 0111 << 1 => 1110 => 14 (dec).
+Example 2: Shift 1 by 3 bits = 0001 => 1000
+Example 2: Shift 1 by 7 bits = 00000001 => 10000000

 ### Bus:
 Group of bits that are manipulated together is called as a bus.